NeoHW/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC03 - Edit a patient**
+**Use case: UC03 - Edit a patient's information**

 **MSS**

 1. Nurse requests to list patients.
 1. PatientSync shows a list of patients.
-1. Nurse requests to edit a specific patient in the list.
+1. Nurse requests to edit a specific patient's information in the list.
-1. PatientSync edit the patient and displays success message.
+1. PatientSync edits the patient information and displays success message.

    Use case ends.